-Surveying Engineering Technology is accredited by the Engineering Technology Accreditation Commission of ABET, http://www.abet.org.
+Surveying Engineering Technology is accredited by the Engineering Technology Accreditation Commission (ETAC of ABET), http://www.abet.org.

 The surveying engineering technology curriculum stresses the technical, theoretical and legal aspects of surveying.
 Technical surveying courses include theory and application of Global Position Systems (GPS) and Geographic Information systems (GIS).
 Law or law-related courses are integrated into the program in order to impart to students the legal knowledge and legal responsibility of a land surveyor.
 Typical Surveying Engineering Technology AAS Program students who expect to transfer to the junior year of the B.S.E.T. program should successfully complete most of the following courses or equivalent in their first two years of study: